Donate

 How have Jewish thinkers defined the relationship between the modern Jewish individual, the Jewish people, and the Jewish past?

-Claire E. Sufrin is the Senior Editor at the Shalom Hartman Institute of North America.
-She was previously a fellow in the Kogod Research Center for 2 years.
-Claire holds a PhD in Religious Studies from Stanford University, where her research focused on the German-Jewish thinker Martin Buber.
-Before joining Hartman, she taught for 12 years in the Crown Family Center for Jewish and Israel Studies at Northwestern University.
-She has also taught at the
+Claire E. Sufrin is Senior Editor at the Shalom Hartman Institute of North America, where she edits Sources: A Journal of Jewish Ideas and the Notes from the Field blog, and is also a fellow of the Kogod Research Center.
+Claire earned a PhD in Religious Studies from Stanford University, where her research focused on the German-Jewish thinker Martin Buber, and a BA in Religious Studies from Yale University.
+Before joining Hartman in 2022, Claire taught in the

 When we think about our Jewishness, we often focus on our individual or family background, belief or practice.
 But how should we think about the Jewishness of the Jewish people as a whole?